renggli/dart-xml/README.md

 bookshelfXml.firstElementChild.children.add(builder.buildFragment());
 ```

-### Streaming
+### Event-driven

 Reading large XML files and instantiating their DOM into the memory can be expensive.
-As an alternative this library provides the possibility to read and transform XML documents as a sequence of events using [Dart Streams](https://dart.dev/tutorials/language/streams).
-This approach is comparable to event-driven SAX parsing known from other libraries.
+As an alternative this library provides the possibility to read and transform XML documents as a sequence of events using Dart Iterables or [Streams](https://dart.dev/tutorials/language/streams).
+These approaches are comparable to event-driven SAX parsing known from other libraries.

 ```dart
 import 'package:xml/xml_events.dart';
 ```

+#### Iterables

 In the simplest case you can get a `Iterable<XmlEvent>` over the input string using the following code.
 This parses the input lazily, and only parses input when requested: